umccr/infrastructure/README.md

 ## Terraform
 Provision the AWS infrastructure for various bits of UMCCR infrastructure.

 Stacks are kept separate from each other and each stack has it's own state.
-Move into the stacks directory to execute the terraform commands:
+Move into the stacks directory to execute the Terraform commands:
-- `terraform init` to initialise the stack (load modules and setup the remote backend)
+- `terraform init` to initialise the stack (load modules and setup the remote backend) on first use or config changes
-- `terraform plan` to see what terraform would change on your current state
+- `terraform plan` to see what Terraform would change on the current state
 - `terraform apply` to apply the proposed changes

+More details with `terraform help`.

+Terraform requires AWS credentials to manipulate AWS resources.
+It uses the usual AWS supported methods to retrieve them, i.e. env variables or AWS profiles.
+If not stated otherwise, all stacks require ops-admin credentials, which can be obtained assuming the `ops-admin` role.
+For more details please refer to the `assume-role` setup.

 ### modules
 Reusable Terraform modules that can be used across multiple stacks.